-The BSFAP water signature from October 2017 is plotted as a constant concentration in Figure 4-1 through Figure 4-13 for comparison.
+The BSFAP surface water signature from October 2017 is plotted as a constant concentration in Figure 4-1 through Figure 4-12 as a proxy for BSFAP pore water for comparison to downgradient groundwater concentrations.
 It is probable that BSFAP water quality historically varied over time since the BSFAP accepted fly ash before 1970.
 However, the BSFAP ceased accepting fly ash in November 2015 and the surface water quality is anticipated to be more stable following this termination of relatively constant fly ash addition.
-Therefore, the October 19, 2017 data provides a reasonable representation of BSFAP surface water conditions.
-Shortly after the October 2017 sample collection, BSFAP closure work, including contouring of CCR in preparation for geomembrane cover installation, began near the surface water collection area and samples were no longer representative.
+Therefore, the October 19, 2017 data provides a reasonable representation of the BSFAP surface water conditions.
+Shortly after the October 2017 sample collection, BSFAP closure work, including contouring of CCR in preparation for geomembrane cover installation, began near the surface water collection area and samples were no longer representative of porewater conditions after this time.
 Geomembrane installation was completed over the entire BSFAP in November 2020 and the BSFAP is now closed.

-Groundwater constituents for well MW-1603 are plotted on the primary y-axis and BSFAP water constituents are plotted on the secondary y-axis due to the differences in concentration (Figure 4-1 through Figure 4-13).
+Groundwater constituents for well MW-1603 are plotted on the primary y-axis and BSFAP water constituents are plotted on the secondary y-axis due to the differences in concentration (Figure 4-1 through Figure 4-12).